Taieri Island / Moturata

-Moturata, also called Taieri Island, is an island in the mouth of the Taieri River in southern New Zealand.
-It is connected to the mainland by a sandy causeway at low tide.
+Taieri Island / Moturata, also called Taieri Island, is an island in the mouth of the Taieri River in southern New Zealand.
+It is a tidal island connected to the mainland by a sandy causeway at low tide.

 The island is a nature reserve, and is home to many protected seabirds, notably yellow-eyed penguins.
 It was the site of a whaling station, primarily targeting southern right whales and secondly humpbacks and others in the 1830s and 40s.
 Many shore-whaling stations were operating all around New Zealand's coastline in this time, causing whale numbers to deplete to almost extinction.
 Today, whales are making a comeback slowly, occasionally being seen in this area in their migrating season.
 In June 2006, a pod of four southern right whales were seen frolicking off Taieri Mouth.
 The group was composed of 3 males and 1 female, thought to be a mating group, which had not been observed in the waters of New Zealand for long period.